manojgayala/POPL1/Specifications.md

 %

 ```

-Private methods(also members) are not inherited by the subclass and also cannot be invoked even with the `parent` keyword.
+Private methods (also members) are not inherited by the subclass.

 ```
 *A